Bradley Manning faces legal and social difficulties as transgender

-NEW YORK Bradley Manning, the U.S. soldier sentenced this week for leaking 700,000 classified documents to WikiLeaks in the biggest breach of secret data in the country's history, could soon be entangled in another legal showdown.
+NEW YORK Bradley Manning, the U.S. soldier convicted this week of leaking 700,000 classified documents in the biggest breach of secret data in the country's history, could soon be entangled in another legal showdown over the stated desire to live as a woman called Chelsea.

-Unlike the court-martial Manning faced for leaking the data, the next challenge could play out in federal court over a far different issue: sexual identity.
+Unlike the court-martial Manning faced for leaking the data, including diplomatic cables and battlefield accounts to WikiLeaks, the next legal challenge could play out in federal court over a far different issue: Sexual identity.

-Manning's announcement on Thursday of wishing to live as a woman named Chelsea raised unprecedented legal questions over whether the Army will provide the female hormone therapy Manning wants to undergo, not to mention questions over how life will unfold as a transgender military inmate.
+Manning's announcement on Thursday desiring to live as a female raised unprecedented legal questions over whether the Army will provide the female hormone therapy Manning wants to undergo, not to mention questions over how life will unfold as a transgender military inmate.

 "Will the prison in which she is housed allow her doctors to treat her the same way they allow them to treat other prisoners?" he asked.